“Sail away from the safe harbour. Catch the trade winds in your sail. Explore. Dream. Discover.” – Mark Twain

 1. Learn some of the language

 If you’re in a non-English speaking country, learn as much of the language as you can.
-I have always enjoyed learning new languages and therefore make an effort to speak the language of a foreign country when I go abroad.
-So many English speakers make little effort to learn new languages, so you’d be surprised how many people are pleased to hear you attempt to speak their language abroad, even if you don’t do it well.
-It does take some courage but it is so rewarding when you’re understood and it does increase your confidence.
+I have always enjoyed learning new languages and therefore make an effort to speak the language of a new country when I go abroad.
+Few English speakers make much effort to learn new languages, so you’d be surprised how many people are pleased to hear you speak their language abroad, even if you don’t do it well.
+It does take courage but it is so rewarding and encouraging when you’re understood.

 2. Try trips alone